-When running in coincidence mode, the electron beam current is sampled by the scintillator only when a coincidence event occurs causing a trigger that gates the
+When running in coincidence mode, the electron beam current is sampled by the

 Figure 3.7: The electron beam monitor.

 Figure 3.8: The photon flux detected using scintillator.
 The mean of the ADC channel decreased linearly as the electron beam current was decreased.
 The electron beam current was measured using the Faraday cup at the end of the 0 degree beamline, FC1, and integrated using oscilloscope.